Rival 5 Gaming Mouse59.99

 The cable is approximately 79 inches from the end of the mouse to the USB connector.
-The braided cord is lengthy, however, it does have a springy and heavier characteristic that can impede that wonderful sensor if the cable is not managed properly.
-So, a cable bungee, or some other cable management measures, may be needed to prevent that from occurring.
+The braided cord is lengthy; however, it does have a springy, heavy characteristic that can impede that wonderful sensor if the cable is not managed properly.
+So, a cable bungee or some other cable management tool may be needed to prevent that from occurring.

 While utilizing the mouse, it felt secure in the hand with a slight non-slip texture on the skin of the plastic body.
-The scroll and DPI buttons seemed to be easy to access, and the scroll wheel was easily scrollable — some tactile feedback, but, not so much that it was fatiguing.
+The scroll and DPI buttons seemed to be easy to access, and the scroll wheel was easily scrollable—with some tactile feedback, but not so much that it was fatiguing.

 - LEFT & RIGHT CLICK BUTTONS

 The left and right click buttons felt tactile, but as we mentioned above, unlike some other mice, where the buttons extend back to at least one-half of the mouse body—often with one-piece click paddles integrated into the palm rest—these buttons on the Rival 5 are individual pieces that are limited to the forward quadrant of the mouse, with an abrupt seam between the left and right click paddles and the palm rest.